Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 Who is responsible for arranging crime scene cleaning?

-The owner or facilities manager is responsible for arranging crime scene cleaning services.
 They have a legal duty to protect the health and safety of employees and visitors, so they must hire fully-trained cleaners to carry out the work.

 Crime scene cleaning must be carried out in accordance with the Health and Safety at Work Act 1974 and the Control of Substances Hazardous to Health Regulations 2002.
-This is why it is always best to hire professional trauma cleaners with plenty of industry experience.

 Complete crime scene cleaner qualifications